Professional behaviour and fitness to practise

 - It is not practical to define a particular number of low-level concerns that mean a student’s behaviour has reached the threshold for a referral to fitness to practise procedures.
 Medical schools must consider students’ behaviour on a case-by-case basis.
 Medical schools must be consistent in their assessment of whether a student has reached the threshold for referral to fitness to practise procedures, taking into consideration the student’s previous behaviour and any patterns of persistent misconduct.

-- As a rule, a medical school should consider whether the student’s behaviour indicates they may be a risk to patients or the public, or may undermine public trust in the medical profession, when it decides whether the student has met the threshold for referral to fitness to practise procedures.
+- As a rule, a medical school should consider whether the student’s behaviour indicates they may be a risk to patients or the public, or may undermine public confidence in the medical profession, when it decides whether the student has met the threshold for referral to fitness to practise procedures.

 - Whatever outcome or action the committee or individual decides to take in relation to a low-level concern, it must be clearly justified and explained to the student.
 In addition, the implications of repeating the behaviour should be detailed for the student in writing.
 Medical schools should keep a record of all the decisions they make in relation to low-level concerns so they can follow up on persistent instances of poor behaviour.